---

 **Gamma Exposure**, commonly abbreviated as **GEX**, measures the aggregate gamma held by options market makers across all strikes for a given underlying.
 It reveals how much dealers must buy or sell the underlying asset to maintain delta-neutral hedges as the spot price moves.

-When market makers sell options to retail and institutional traders, they inherit gamma exposure.
+When market makers sell options to traders, they inherit gamma exposure.
 To remain delta-neutral, they must continuously hedge:

 - **Long gamma** → Dealers *sell* into rallies and *buy* into dips (dampening volatility)